MatanIsaac/IsaacObjectViewer/README.md

 To get started with this project, you need to have the following installed:

     C++ Compiler: Compatible with C++17 or later.
-    CMake: Version 3.15 or higher is recommended.
+    CMake: Version 3.27 or higher is recommended.
+    OpenGL: Ensure your graphics drivers supports OpenGL 4.0 or higher (there may be further changes and support for DirectX or Vulkan in the future).

 ## Getting Started
 ### Cloning the Repository